 When the file is located on your PC or on a network drive, drag and drop it onto the 1 area.
 As an alternative, click in the area to select the file.

-You can also use SFTP or SCP to transfer the file from your PC to the device.
+You can also use SCP or SFTP to transfer the file from your PC to the device.
 Perform the following steps: